lesserfish/PeepingTom/README.md

     	 $ [filter] [value]:          Scans the memory or update the candidates, and extracts those that satisfy the filter. set [option] [args]:         Sets various options regarding the scan.
 Type 'help set' to see more. list [object]:               Lists several objects.
-To see a list of available objects type 'help list'. delete [object]:             Deletes an object.
-To see a list of objects that can be deleted type 'help delete'. filter map [filter]:         Filters the list of virtual memory regions.
-To see a list of available filters type 'list rfilter'. filter candidate [filter]:   Filters the list of candidates.
-To see a list of available filters type 'list filter'.
+To see a list of available objects type 'help list'.
     	 update:                      Update the values of the current candidates. save [name]:                 Save the current list of candidates. load [name]:                 Loads a list of candidates.